roadlinkbangladesh/roadlinkautomobile/docs/TECHNICAL.md

 ### Consequences
 - Clear, highly maintainable operational lifecycle.
 - Eliminates logical collision where a draft vehicle had to share the same status list as sold or incoming.

+- Public API Security Policy

+Purpose

+The public API exists solely to support the public Roadlink Automobiles website.
+It is not intended to be a general-purpose or third-party API.

+API Classification

+The backend consists of two categories of APIs:

+Public APIs

+Public APIs are read-only and provide only the information required for rendering the public website.

+Characteristics:

+- No authentication required.
+- Read-only.
+- Return only published content.
+- Return only fields intended for public display.
+- No administrative functionality.
+- No user information.
+- No audit information.
+- No internal configuration.
+- No sensitive business data.

+Administrative APIs

+Administrative APIs are accessible only to authenticated users with appropriate authorization.

+Requirements:

+- JWT authentication.
+- Role-based authorization.
+- Input validation.
+- Audit logging where applicable.
+- Secure coding practices.
+- Principle of least privilege.

+---

+Principle of Least Data

+All API responses must expose only the minimum data required for the specific use case.

+Rules

+- "SELECT *" is prohibited.
+- Every SQL query must explicitly list the required columns.
+- Every API response must expose only the fields required by the consuming client.
+- Database rows must never be returned directly.

+This protects against accidental disclosure of newly added database columns and reduces unnecessary data exposure.

+---

+Public Settings Exposure

+The "settings" table contains both public and administrative configuration.

+Public APIs may expose only information intended for website visitors, such as:

+- Company name
+- Address
+- Phone number
+- WhatsApp number
+- Email address
+- Social media links
+- SEO defaults
+- Other explicitly designated public settings

+Administrative configuration must never be exposed through public APIs, including but not limited to:

+- Session timeout
+- Display timezone
+- Log retention period
+- Security configuration
+- Password policy
+- Authentication settings
+- Any future operational or security-related settings

+---

+Vehicle Data Exposure

+Public vehicle endpoints must return only information required for displaying inventory on the public website.

+They must never expose internal fields such as:

+- Database primary keys
+- Publish flags
+- Internal remarks
+- Administrative metadata
+- Archive information
+- Audit information
+- Future procurement or operational data
+- Any field not explicitly required by the public website

+---

+Secure-by-Default Principle

+Unless explicitly documented as a public endpoint, every API endpoint is considered administrative and must require authentication and authorization.

+New endpoints must default to protected access unless a documented architectural decision states otherwise.